hdparmar/MusicMosaic/README.md

 # MusicMosaic

 MusicMosaic is a music search and discovery platform that utilizes Natural Language Processing (NLP), Spotify, and the lyrics API in a microservices architecture.
-This project serves as a hands-on learning exercise in JavaScript, React, Node.js, Express, MQTT.
+This project serves as a hands-on learning exercise in JavaScript, React, Node.js, Express, MQTT & WebSocket.

+Because MQTT is not natively supported in the browser so have to use MQTT over WebSockets.
 ## Features

 - User-friendly search: Enter a sentence describing the music you're looking for, and MusicMosaic will provide a list of matching songs from Spotify.